jonnywinter/jonnywinter.github.io/_posts/2021-01-10-meraki-api-powershell-get.md

 ```
 **&lt;NOTE>**: Storing an API key, as with any credentials, in clear text is a security risk - your API key is effectively your username & password.
 If a malicious party were to obtain this key, they would be able to authenticate as you.
 There are many well documented ways on how to secure this in a production environment, i.e. [here](https://www.freecodecamp.org/news/how-to-securely-store-api-keys-4ff3ea19ebda/).
 This is a purely educational project, do this at your own risk. **&lt;/NOTE>**.

-When we communicate with the Meraki Dashboard API, we need to provide a header with two values - your API key & the content type.
-Due to the way that Meraki API works, we need to provide authentication with each request - hense the API key.
+When we communicate with the Meraki Dashboard API, the server requires a few headers are passed along with the URI each request; X-Cisco-Meraki-API-Key, your API key, & Content-Type.
 The Content-Type header is provided to let the server know that any data sent to the server is provided in JSON (**J**ava**S**cript **O**bject **N**otation).
-When we provide these, we'll use a variable called $headers - the @ is used when we put data on multiple lines.
+In PowerShell, we'll include both of these in a single variable called $headers - the @ is used when we put data on multiple lines.
 ```powershell
 $headers = @{
     "X-Cisco-Meraki-API-Key" = $APIKey
     "Content-Type" = "application/json"
 }
 ```
-Now we've got our API key & headers defined as variables, we can put them to use in the GET request using Invoke-RestMethod.
+Now we've got our API key & headers defined as variables, we can put them to use in a GET request using Invoke-RestMethod.
 The switches for the cmdlet are self explanitory - -Uri is the URI, -Headers is the headers & -Method is the CRUD method.
 Easy mode.
 The URI we are using is obtained from the [Meraki Dashboard API docs](https://developer.cisco.com/meraki/api-v1/#!get-organizations), all we need to do is prepend each request with https://api.meraki.com/api/v1.
 ```powershell
 Invoke-RestMethod -Method Get -Uri "https://api.meraki.com/api/v1/organizations" -Headers $Headers
 ```